 - Discipline yourself.
 For some of us, it’s harder to be focused if you’re not being controlled by a boss or manager.
 Try apps like Forest or Cold Turkey to help you avoid distractions, and you’ll be surprised how much you can accomplish in one day!
 Find more productivity apps in this article.

 - Calculate your project costs faster.
 Writing reports can be annoying and time-consuming, especially if you need to remember all the work you’ve done this month.
 There’s always a risk you can forget to bill some hours and undercharge for your services.
-Some time tracking apps offer Project costs feature that lets you set up and change hourly project rates and get automatic reports.
+Some time tracking apps offer a project costs feature that lets you set up and change hourly project rates and get automatic reports.

 4. Project management